 The date and time disorder of your computer is also one of the reasons why iTunes error 3004 appears during your updating or restoring process.
 So check your computer’s date and time with the standard one, make sure they are the same.

 The hosts file is a file that almost all computers and operating systems can use to map a connection between an IP address and domain names.
-Check hosts file enables you to make sure that your computer have good connection with the update server.
+Check hosts file enables you to make sure that your computer has a good connection with the update server.

-For Mac users, follow these steps to check hosts file.
+For Mac users, follow these steps to check the hosts file.

 For Windows users, please follow this Microsoft Support Site guide to check hosts file.